-Christina also advises a variety of airports around the country on governance, compliance, and environmental matters.
+She also advises a variety of airports around the country on governance, compliance, and environmental matters.
 She has successfully represented airport sponsors in federal regulatory compliance disputes, civil litigation, and airport-airline negotiations.
 She also helps airports navigate their often complicated relationships with other state and local entities, and represents airports in the negotiation of airline use and lease agreements with airlines.

-Christina also advises state agencies and municipalities on a range of local issues, including compliance with state laws such as the State Ethics Act, the Open Meeting Law, and the Public Records Act; environmental compliance and remediation; and governance matters from Town Meeting to drafting state and local legislation.
+Christina regularly advises state agencies and municipalities on a range of local issues, including compliance with state laws such as the State Ethics Act, the Open Meeting Law, and the Public Records Act; environmental compliance and remediation; and governance matters from Town Meeting to drafting state and local legislation.
 She also handles the litigation needs of many of the firm’s municipal clients.